 Lacoste is yet another spectacularly beautiful Provence village, and a testament to its popularity is the fact that the town’s population doubles in size during the peak of the tourist season in the summer.

-This town is also known for is its cobblestone streets which when coupled with the vernacular language, feel as if you were stepping back in time.
+This town is also known for its cobblestone streets which when coupled with the vernacular language, makes you feel as if you were stepping back in time.
 The Maison Forte is the oldest building in town that has been around since the 9th century.

 Arles